Midland Mallard Hire Location

 - Then take your first right onto Carlton Road the Marina Is on your right

 Canal Boat Hire Location By Bus

-The rural bus terminal is by the entrance to Bosworth Marina and travels through the villages of Market Bosworth, Barlestone, Newbold Verdon, and Desford.
-It also travels to Leicester and to the burial place of Richard III.
+The rural bus terminal is by the entrance to Bosworth Marina and travels through the villages of Market Bosworth.
+Barlestone, Newbold Verdon and Desford. are also nearby.
+The bus also travels to Leicester and to the burial place of King Richard III.
 From Market Bosworth there are buses to other towns and villages nearby Click here for the bus timetable

 Canal Boat Hire Location By Bicycle